Krause-House/.github/syncs/08-26-22-retrospective.md

 ### Personal Retro
 1. Did you have the chance to learn anything new this week?
 What was it?
-2. What do you want to learn or work on moving forwards?
+2. What could you have done better?
 3. Priorities for the week ahead?